deltaswapio/deltaswap/whitepapers/0006_nft_bridge.md

 In order to transfer an NFT to another chain, a user needs to call the transfer method of the bridge contract with the recipient details.
 The contract will either hold the NFTs in a custody account (in case it is a native NFT) or burn wrapped NFTs.
 Wrapped NFTs can be burned because they can be freely minted once they are transferred back.
 After the lockup the contract will post a Transfer payload message to Wormhole.
-Once the message has been signed by the guardians, it can be posted to the target chain of the transfer.
+Once the message has been signed by the phylaxs, it can be posted to the target chain of the transfer.
 The target chain will then either release the native NFT from custody or mint a wrapped NFT depending on whether it's a native NFT there.
 The program will keep track of consumed message digests for replay prevention.